 This course focuses on the importance of planning as related to an organization's overall marketing program.
 Marketing planning includes analyzing environments, identifying and measuring markets, developing strategies and objectives, implementing marketing programs, and monitoring the process.
 The course emphasizes marketing decision making through the development of cooperative interrelations among various internal and external business functions.
 Topical issues include marketing technology, customer quality, product development, and marketing strategies for the global marketplace.
-Prerequisite: MKT 509.
+Prerequisite: Online marketing course as specified by instructor: Contact MBA Coordinator for details.